Little green men: Origins and other uses

 The term also shows up much earlier in other contexts.
 Film gossip columnist Hedda Hopper used it in 1939 referring to small cast members of The Wizard of Oz (1939), and admonished against drinking on the set.
 In 1942, The Los Angeles Times used the term in a pictorial on Marines training for jungle combat.
 In this case, "little green men" referred to camouflaged Japanese soldiers.
 The Washington Post in 1942 likewise used the term "little green man" in reference to a camouflaged Japanese sniper who nearly killed one of their war correspondents.

 Before its more modern application to aliens, little green men was commonly used to describe various supernatural beings in old legends and folklore and in later fairy tales and children's books such as goblins.
 Aubeck noted several examples of the latter in 19th and early 20th century literature.
 As an example, Rudyard Kipling had a "little green man" in Puck of Pook's Hill from 1906.

 Another example, and the earliest use of little green man in The New York Times and the Chicago Tribune, dates from 1902, in a review of a children's book called The Gift of the Magic Staff, where a supernatural "Little Green Man" is a boy's friend and helps him visit the cloudland fairies.
-The next use in The New York Times was in 1950, and references a planned film by Walt Disney Corporation of a 1927 novel by poet/novelist Robert Nathan called The Woodcutter's House.
+The next use in The New York Times was in 1950, and references a planned film by Walt Disney Company of a 1927 novel by poet/novelist Robert Nathan called The Woodcutter's House.
 The only animated character in the picture was to be Nathan's "Little Green Man", a confidant of the woodland animals.
 (The film was never made.)

 In 1923, a serialized romance, When Hearts Command by Elizabeth York Miller, which appeared in newspapers such as the Chicago Tribune and The Washington Post, has a former mental patient who still sees "little green men" and who simultaneously comments that a fellow patient "conversed with the inhabitants of Mars".

 Other instances of imaginary small green beings have been found in a newspaper column from 1936 sarcastically discussing doctors and their medical advice, saying these are the same people who have breakdowns in middle age and start hallucinating "a little green man with big ears".
 Syndicated columnist Sydney J. Harris used "little green man" in 1948 as a child's imaginary friend while condemning the age-old tradition of frightening children with stories of "boogeymen".